LACMIP/emu/docs/_documentation/typecollection.md

 Instead of cataloging, you will be editing and updating--or "QC'ing" (quality controlling)--existing catalog records with missing information.

-Before editing any catalog records for type specimens, please thoroughly review our comprehensive documentation for the [Catalogue module]({{ site.baseurl }}/documentation/catalogue/), as well as all steps below outlined below.
+Before editing any catalog records for type specimens, please *thoroughly* review our comprehensive documentation for the [Catalogue module]({{ site.baseurl }}/documentation/catalogue/), as well as all steps below outlined below.

-As a point of diambiguation, true "cataloging" refers to the creation of _new_ catalog records and is only needed when new type specimens are received from researchers. **Interns and volunteers will rarely catalog specimens in the type collection**, and this should only be accomplished with guidance from the Collections Manager.
+As a point of diambiguation, true "cataloging" refers to the creation of _new_ catalog records and is only needed when new types are received from researchers. **Interns and volunteers will rarely catalog specimens in the type collection**, which should only be done with guidance from the Collections Manager.
 LACMIP maintains a separate workflow for [cataloging]({{ site.baseurl }}/documentation/cataloging/).
+{: .notice--warning}

 # Type Collection QC Workflow

-- ?
-How does one go about selecting a specimen lot to QC?
-- ?
-How to log in to EMu

-The workflow used to quality control and edit type specimen records is outlined below.
+The workflow below is used to edit and quality control (QC) type specimen records is outlined below.
 To enlarge screenshots, right click and open them in a new tab or window.

 ## Search for a type specimen

 Search for type specimens using their LACMIP type numbers.
-These numbers are always labelled on specimens in bright red, yellow, or blue paint (not white paint or stickers).
-If you are unsure whether a number is a type number, consult the Collections Manager.
+These numbers are always labelled on specimens in bright red, yellow, or blue paint (_never_ white paint or stickers).
+If you are unsure whether a number represents a type number, consult the collections staff.

 {% include figure image_path="/assets/images/catalogue_LACMIPtypeno.png" alt="example LACMIP Type No." caption="LACMIP type numbers are indicated by bright red, yellow, or blue paint.
 Red = holotypes, syntypes, lectotypes; Yellow = paratypes, paralectotypes; Blue = hypotypes (figured or unfigured specimens)." %}